 Matt asked in a 2013 interview with CNN.
 “How come they didn’t make me aware of this?”
 At the time, cannabis products were illegal in the family’s home state of Colorado.

 Charlotte’s improvement inspired the Paiges to enact change.
 They were determined to inform the public of the benefits of CBD.
 “I want to scream it from the rooftops.
 I want other people, other parents, to know that this is a viable option,” Matt told CNN.
 Ultimately, their efforts incited a movement.

 Charlotte’s story made headlines around the world, and countless epileptic patients have experienced similar results after being educated on the benefits of CBD.
 She was featured in Dr. Sanjay Gupta’s documentary, “Weed,” and after witnessing her improved condition first-hand, Gupta became an advocate for the use of CBD to treat epilepsy.

 In 2011, Charlotte’s Web CBD was founded by Joel Stanley, the hemp grower who Paige contacted after researching cannabidiol.
 The company was named after her.
 Stanley and the Paige family would later establish the Realm of Caring Foundation, a nonprofit organization providing cannabis to adults and children unable to afford treatment for diseases including epilepsy, cancer, multiple sclerosis, and Parkinson’s.

-Charlotte’s life was changed through CBD treatment.
+Charlotte Figi saw her life change for the positive through CBD treatments.
 Her story changed lives, hearts, and minds.
 For Dr. Sanjay Gupta, she even changed the world.

 In a column for CNN, Gupta wrote:

-Shortly after her death was announced, an outpouring of support from thousands spread across Paige Figi’s Facebook page.
+Shortly after Charlotte Figi passed, an outpouring of support from thousands spread across Paige Figi’s Facebook page.
 “Charlotte is no longer suffering.
 She is seizure-free forever,” a family friend wrote.
 “Thank you so much for all of your love.”